facebookresearch/AnimatedDrawings/README.md

 <img src='./media/mp4_export_video.gif' width="256" height="256" /> </br></br></br>

-Perhaps you'd like a tranparent .gif instead of an .mp4?
+Perhaps you'd like a transparent .gif instead of an .mp4?
 Use this:

     from animated_drawings import render